Motherwell 3-2 Dundee United: Your views

 - Published

-We asked for your thoughts after Motherwell finished their season with a 3-2 win over Dundee United at Fir Park.
+We asked for your thoughts after Dundee United's relegation to the Championship was confirmed with a 3-2 defeat at Motherwell.

 Here's what you had to say: